lakaschus/eLSM/README.md

 MainWithGlueball.nb: Contains the fit of the meson sector with glueball.

 ErrorCalculationWithGlueball.nb: Contains the error calculation of MainWithGlueball.nb.
-You need to run ExpressionsToFunctionsWithGlueball.nb first.

 PionNucleonWithoutGlueball.nb: Contains the calculation of the isospin-even and isospin-odd pion-nucleon scattering parameters without glueball.